TomasHubelbauer/webgl-op-1/README.md

 I attempt to design a model of Teenage Engineering's OP-1 in WebGL in order to practice WebGL programming in a goal-driven way.

-- Rename `cube-textured` to `cube-droste`
+- Create a scene with an cube with a recession in one of its faces whose rect is a different color (more complex tesselation topology and color mapping in preparation for the keyboard recession work)
 - Create a scene with multiple objects in it
-- Create a scene with an cube with a recession in one of its faces whose rect is a different color (more complex tesselation topology and color mapping in preparation for the keyboard recession work)
 - Create a scene with a WebGL portal in it (does WebGL support non-Euclidean?)
 - Figure out how to allow rotating using the mouse and scaling using the wheel
   - https://www.tutorialspoint.com/webgl/webgl_interactive_cube.htm